njcuk9999/lbl/README.md

 The wrapper allows almost any constant present in LBL to be overridden by the user.
-Note that for the individual LBL recipes these can be put into a `config.yaml` file for the same affect.
+Note that for the individual LBL recipes these can be put into a `config.yaml` file for the same effect (Note example configs can be found in ./doc/examples/parameters you do not need to define every config only the ones you wish to change!)

 A list of all parameters can be found in section 5